 If you missed the previous chapters, read them here first:

-Anita and Deedee froze, and stared at each other for a moment.
+Anita and Deedee froze.
+They stared at each other for a moment.

 Did someone hear their brother growling?
 Did someone call the police?

 Then Deedee giggled as she figured it out.

 “It’s the pizza guy!
 Tommy ordered a pizza for us just before he started wolfenating.”

 Right.
 With all the action, Anita had completely forgotten about dinner.
 Some big sister she was.

 “I’ll go get it,” she said.
 “You stay here and watch Tommy.
 Don’t go near the cage, and yell if he starts doing anything suspicious.”